Cyb10101/php-dev/README.md

 # PHP Webserver Development

 PHP-DEV is a small package that includes a web server, PHP and some tools needed to develop a web application.
-You can easily decide with a docker-compose.yaml which PHP version you want and whether you want to start an Apache or a Nginx webserver.
+You can easily decide which version of PHP you want to use and whether you want to start an Apache or a Nginx webserver by setting the values in a docker-compose.yml.
-We recommend to use [pluswerk/docker-global](https://github.com/pluswerk/docker-global) as a wrapper for your projects since this Dockerfile has been build by keeping that in mind.
+We recommend using [Cyb10101/docker-global](https://github.com/Cyb10101/docker-global) as a wrapper for your projects, since this Dockerfile has been built keeping that in mind.
 ## Documentation

 * [Nginx Reverse Proxy](docs/nginx-reverse-proxy.md)